nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/tools.en.md

 - our bodies

-  - to move ourselves in the world
+  - to have us move in the world
-  - to interact with things / tools in the world
+  - to interact with things/tools in the world

 - human inventions